vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 Example:
 ```
-cranky-chroot run bionic:linux-kvm -- cat /etc/debian_chroot bionic-amd64
+cranky chroot run bionic:linux-kvm -- cat /etc/debian_chroot bionic-amd64
 ```

 If you get an error message you need to initialize the chroot environment to properly build the kernel.
-In this case use cranky-chroot to create the chroot environment for the kernel to build (as documented in "cranky-env-conf.md").
+In this case use `cranky chroot` to create the chroot environment for the kernel to build (as documented in "cranky-env-conf.md").

 Example:
 ```
-cranky-chroot create-base bionic:linux-kvm
+cranky chroot create-base bionic:linux-kvm
-cranky-chroot create-session configs bionic:linux-kvm
+cranky chroot create-session configs bionic:linux-kvm
 ```
 ### chroot section done - ready to crank!

-### Clone the kernel repository - cranky-checkout
+### Clone the kernel repository - `cranky checkout`

-Use cranky-clone to get the kernel that you want to build.
+Use `cranky clone` to get the kernel that you want to build.

 Example:
 ```
 cd canonical/kernel/ubuntu
-cranky-clone bionic:linux-kvm
+cranky clone bionic:linux-kvm
 ```

-### Tool sync stage - cranky-fix
+### Tool sync stage - `cranky fix`

 This updates the local (in-tree) helper scripts which cranky uses to the latest version and also can update/create the "debian./etc/update.conf" file and